* As an Amazon affiliate, this site earns from qualifying purchases.

 More Thoughts for the 17th Sunday in Ordinary Time Year B

-In the gospel for the 17th Sunday in Ordinary Time Year B, John 6:1-15, tells the story of a miracle known as the feeding of the five thousand.
+In the Gospel, John 6:1-15, Jesus performs the miracle of feeding the five thousand.
 This miracle is special because it is the only one that appears in all four Gospels.
-This shows us how important it was to the early Christians and what a significant impact it had on them.
+This shows how important it was to the early Christians and what a significant impact it had on them.

 Building a Caring Community